A universal characterization of higher algebraic K-theory: Connective -theory

-Now, the $\Spdot$ construction \cite[2.7]{BM3} is a variant of Waldhausen's $\Sdot$ construction defined by replacing the cocartesian squares in the definition of $\Sdot$ with homotopy cocartesian squares.
-Essentially by construction, the $\Spdot$ construction is functorial in {\em weakly exact functors}, i.e., functors that preserve weak equivalences and homotopy cocartesian squares.
-Since a square is homotopy cocartesian in $\aC$ if and only if it is a pushout square in $\N((\aC)^{\circ})$, in this setting the equivalence of Lemma~\ref{lem:diagcomp} restricts to give an equivalence
+Now, let $\aC$ be a Waldhausen category that arises as a subcategory of a model category.
+Since a square is homotopy cocartesian in $\aC$ if and only if it is a pushout square in $\N((\aC)^{\cf})$, in this setting the equivalence of Lemma~\ref{lem:diagcomp} restricts to give an equivalence

 Similar considerations for the iterated $\Spdot$ construction \cite[A.5.4]{BM4} (as modeled in Definition~\ref{consitsdot}) yield the equivalence